 What If You Don't Have a Real Return Ticket Yet?

-Maybe you’re not sure when you’ll return, or you’re waiting for a visa.
+Maybe you're not sure when you'll return, or you're waiting for a visa.
 Buying a fully refundable ticket is expensive.
-The common workaround is a dummy / verifiable return ticket – a temporary reservation that holds for 1–2 weeks, enough to pass airline and immigration checks.
+The common workaround is a dummy / verifiable return ticket – a temporary reservation that holds for several days, enough to pass airline and immigration checks.
 Our service provides a real PNR that can be verified in airline systems, so you can show it confidently at check‑in or to immigration.

 Conclusion: Be Prepared, Don't Risk Denial